The secrets of Quiberon Bay

 These islands have a strong influence on the winds, known as site effect.

 In summer, the thermal breezes are of great importance, they too are disturbed by the Peninsula and the islands.

-The tides and the Gulf of Morbihan, which spills and fills through a narrow gap, make the water body quite complex.
+The tidal streams between the islands, and the Gulf of Morbihan, which spills and fills through a narrow gap, make the water body quite complex.

-The race area should be on the NW part of the Bay, 1 NM off the ENVSN.
+The racing area should be on the NW part of the Bay, 1 NM off the ENVSN.

 Below the wind statistics recorded in summer at Belle-Ile weather station (8 nautical miles away from the race area)

 The ENVSN is involved in this matter and provides some help to decipher winds and tidal streams:

 WIND OBSERVATION : Wind sensors placed at different locations in and around the Bay provide information on the wind observed in real time (every minute).